adaptician/panorama/kubernetes/readme.md

 This can be useful when starting from scratch with a clean database, and you just want to run the migrator code as is.

+## Setup API

+The web API needs to be hosted in order to service requests.

+### Build the Host Docker image

+NOTE: make sure to be aware of the ports that are being exposed in the Dockerfile.
+Typically we expose both HTTP (80) and HTTPS (443) ports.

+`docker build -t panorama.api -f .\src\Panorama.Web.Host\Dockerfile .`

+### Create a deployment and service
+Both deployment and service specs are included in a single manifest file.
+Apply the manifest to create the resources.

+`kubectl apply -f .\kubernetes\api-manifest.yaml`

+#### Use port forwarding to hit a pod without a service
+This is useful for quick debugging, or if port mapping is being a pain.

+`kubectl port-forward <pod>  <port>:<pod-port>`

+This requires a terminal to keep the connection alive.
+Once closed, port forwarding will terminate.

+## Setup Client App

+The client app needs to be hosted to make the interface accessible via a browser.

+### Build the Angular Docker image

+NOTE: make sure to be aware of the ports that are being exposed in the Dockerfile.
+Typically we expose both HTTP (80) and HTTPS (443) ports.

+The app is using an NGINX load balancer to act as the web server.

+`docker build -t panorama.app -f .\src\Panorama.Web.Host\Angular.Dockerfile .`

+### Create a deployment and service
+Both deployment and service specs are included in a single manifest file.
+Apply the manifest to create the resources.

+`kubectl apply -f .\kubernetes\app-manifest.yaml`

 ## Switch project context
 In order to switch contexts to a different project, `localhost` needs to be freed up.
 Any services that exist in the cluster are likely bound to localhost, and will block other applications from using it.